owenkizito/mathscamp-playing-cards/README.md

 `make_cards.py` creates a `cards.js` file for use with the card template from https://github.com/IDEMSInternational/vmc-cards.
-However, it currently contains Markdown which is not supported by the template.
+However, it currently contains HTML which is not supported by the template.

 `make_flows.py` creates `generated_flows.json` with RapidPro flows
 for the chatbot.
 Still needs testing.
 It also prints out which content is still missing sections.

-`make_booklet.py` creates `booklet.md` with the content in a format suitable for the booklet accompanying the card deck.
+`make_booklet.py` creates `booklet.md`/`booklet.html` with the content
+in a format suitable for the booklet accompanying the card deck.